|$895 – $1,650||Price Range||$745 – $1,095|

 Where GhostBed Sits On The Firmness Spectrum

 While it’s not an exact science, we’re placing GhostBed as a medium on the soft/firm scale.
 Of course, it will feel firmer for petite individuals and softer for heavy/obese folks, but for the average person (weighing around 200 lb) it should be about a medium.

 And if you stop to think for a second, it makes sense for GhostBed, Tuft & Needle—and other brands such as Leesa and Casper—to make medium firmness beds for utilitarian purposes.
 Rather than offer every firmness level possible, they make a bed that splits the difference.
 There’s a chance that it will be too firm or too soft, but for most people it will work, even if it’s not exactly what you had intended.

 Tuft & Needle Is The More Affordable Bed

 While GhostBed is an affordable bed in its own right, Tuft & Needle is about as cheap as it gets for a bed made in the USA.
 In other words, anyone that’s shopping on a cup-and-noodle budget will want to go with Tuft & Needle.

-The MSRP for the queen size Tuft & Needle and GhostBed is about $600 and $1,000, respectively.
-Over the long run, not a big deal, but in terms of absolute dollars now, there’s a big difference between the price of each bed.
+The MSRP for the queen size Tuft & Needle and GhostBed is about $900 and $1,000, respectively.
+In the long run, not a big deal, but in terms of absolute dollars now, there’s a small difference between the price of each bed.